Learning-Python-Team/word-game-tool/README.md

-# scrabble-tool
+# Word Game-tool
-Repo for those participating in the scrabble tool project
+Repo for those participating in the Word Game tool project

-#Scrabble Score Tool
+#Word Game Score Tool
 The Project details taken from the group's excel sheet.
 Credit for this project idea goes to Jo.